InfinaMii/uploads/minecraftia.md

 - World render distance will adjust based on player count/CPU load
 - Redstone is slightly different, but shouldn't affect majority of contraptions
 - Chunks may flicker every few minutes due to distance changes
+- Chunks have been pregenerated to reduce CPU load (worldgen tweaks in 1.18.1 won't count)